-I went to the Pumpkin Patch recently and video’d some information about pumpkins.
+I was recently reminded of many trips I’ve taken to the Pumpkin Patch .
+I video’d some information about pumpkins.
 Today, I’d like to write more for you because the more you know about pumpkin’s tremendous health benefits, the more likely you will eat them.

 And that’s good for you!